Originally published: 25 March 2026

 - The level of risk

-- Durability requirements
+- Durability and replacement needs

-Even high-quality footwear needs replacing over time.
+Even high-quality safety footwear needs replacing over time as protective performance reduces through wear and use.

-- Worn soles reduce grip
+- Worn soles and reduced grip

-- Loss of water resistance affects performance
+- Loss of water resistance where required

 Related footwear guides